FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/contributing.md

 Alternatively you could create a pull request and clone the repository

 !!!
 Warning
-    Make sure all documention files end in `.md`
+    Make sure all documentation files end in `.md`

 !!!
 Tip
     You can add to a certain subdirectory by appending `/director_name/` to the file name